andres-lowrie/lang/docs/content/docs/modules/_index.md

 - then in the directory `lib/third-party/`
 - then in the directory `src/`

-if it doesn't find it in any of these locations you'll get an compile time error.
+if it doesn't find it in any of these locations you'll get an import time error.

-#### absolute path
+### absolute path

-The other type of local module are those you point to specifically using a path
+The other type of local modules are those you point to specifically using a path

 ```
 import /home/user/mystuff/math